zderApfel/RoU/README.md

 •	**Vigor**: Modifier for resistance to damage and some effects.

 •	**Intellect**:
-		For Players: Modifier for many specific things (see “Intellect” for more information). for Enemies: Modifier for “Intelligent Actions”
+		- For Players: Modifier for many specific things (see “Intellect” for more information)
+		- For Enemies: Modifier for “Intelligent Actions”

 •	**Personality**: Modifier for social actions.
 Also effects the “Taunt” action in combat.